VoIP Acronyms – Demystified

 PPPoE – Point-to-Point Protocol over Ethernet

-Point-to-Point Protocol over Ethernet, is a network protocol for encapsulating point-to-point protocol frames in Ethernet frames.
+Point-to-Point Protocol over Ethernet refers to a network protocol for encapsulating point-to-point protocol frames in ethernet frames.

 VPN/IPSec – Virtual Private Network/Internet Protocol Security

 A virtual private network (VPN) is a private communications network often used by companies or organisations to communicate confidentially over a public network.
 VPN traffic can be carried over a public networking infrastructure (e.g. the Internet) on top of standard protocols, or over a service provider’s private network.